World Video Game Hall of Fame announces 2018 finalists

 ROCHESTER, N.Y.
-(AP) - The World Video Game Hall of Fame has named 12 finalists for the class of 2018, including "Ms. Pac-Man" and "John Madden Football."
+(AP) - Calling all gamers to help pick World Video Game Hall of Fame inductees.
+Twelve finalists were named Tuesday for the class of 2018, pitting "Ms. Pac-Man" against "John Madden Football."

-New this year, the hall is inviting gamers to weigh in on which ones to induct.
+New this year, the hall is inviting gamers to weigh in on inductees.
 Online balloting closes April 4.

 A panel of experts will vote as well.